swarm-game/swarm-game.github.io/index.md

 If you want to contribute, you're most welcome!
 There are many ways to contribute, regardless of your Haskell expertise.
-For example, even someone with no Haskell experience whatsoever could still help with *e.g.* game design, playtesting, and creating challenges and scenarios.
+For example, even someone with no Haskell experience whatsoever could still help with game design, playtesting, and creating challenges and scenarios.
 Check out [CONTRIBUTING](https://github.com/swarm-game/swarm/blob/main/CONTRIBUTING.md) for more specific information about ways to contribute.